Nikoheartttv/TheStanleyParableUltraDeluxe_Autosplitter/README.md

 # Auto-Splitter for The Stanley Parable: Ultra Deluxe

+## Repo Contains

+Working Load Removal ASL - Requires UnityASL.bin to work (within /Components of LiveSplit folder) Incomplete Autosplitter - More research of game assembly code neeeded but some variables of interest noted

 ## Current Working Features

 Load Removal - Requires manual start and manual splits